sourander/oat-tools/DEVELOPER.md

 6. **Monitor the release**
    - The GitHub Actions workflow will automatically build and publish the package to PyPI
-   - Check the [Actions tab](../../actions) in GitHub to ensure the release completed successfully
+   - Check the [Actions tab](https://github.com/sourander/oat-tools/actions) in GitHub to ensure the release completed successfully
+   - Note that you need to review and approve the workflow for it to run due to security settings!
    - Verify the new version appears on [PyPI](https://pypi.org/project/oat-tools/)

 ### Example Release Commands